Segs/Segs/README.md

 After compiling, you'll need to setup your SEGS Server and Databases.
 You'll also need to download a specific version of the client compatible with SEGS.

+In order to run SEGSAdmin, certain OpenSSL DLLs are required: `libeay32.dll` and `ssleay32.dll`.
+These must be placed in the directory that the `SEGSAdmin.exe` application resides, which will typically be your output directory.
+If you do not have them, you can download them here: https://slproweb.com/products/Win32OpenSSL.html.
+Depending on whether your system is 32-bit or 64-bit, you will either download `Win64 OpenSSL v1.0.2p Light` or `Win32 OpenSSL v1.0.2p Light`.
+Simply navigate to the directory you install it to, and copy/paste the necessary DLLs to the output directory.

 **IMPORTANT:** You can find information on setting up and running your SEGS server by reading the README.md located in your output directory (typically `out`).
 You can also read a copy of that [README.md here](./Projects/CoX/docs/README.md)

 - Don't forget!
 You'll need a copy of the required CoH client from Issue 0 (release) version 0.22, which can be found through various sources online, or via magnet link: